 Nutrition

-This recipe was originally posted in April 2020 and was updated in October 2022 to include more helpful tips.
+This recipe was originally posted in April 2020 and the text was updated in January 2025.

 I wanted to also add I substituted oat milk for almond milk and used sugar free maple syrup with gluten free oats.